-Group Co mpany
+(Group Company

-2023 2022 2023 2022
+2024 2023 2024 2023

 US\$'000 US\$'000 US\$'000 US\$'000

 Cost:

-At 1 January and 31 December 1,524 1,524 897 897
+At 1 January 1,524 1,524 897 897

+Reclassification to property, plant and equipment .,02 . .,62 .
+007 007

+(Note 12) (627)

+At 31 December 897 1,524 897 897

 Accumulated depreciation and impairment:

-At 1 January 591 556 394 368
+At 1 January 626 591 420 394

-Depreciation for the year 35 35 26 26
+Depreciation for the year (Note 10) 35 26

+Adjustment (34) (37)

+Reclassification to property, plant and equipment

+(Note 12) (209)

-At 31 December 626 591 420 394
+At 31 December 383 626 383 420

 Carrying amount:

-At 31 December 898 933 477 503
+At 31 December 514 898 514 477

 The Group and the Company have adopted the cost model under SFRS(I) 1-40 for its investment properties.
-The Group's investment properties consist of 3 properties located in Singapore and Dubai.
-The Company's investment properties consist of 2 properties in Singapore.
+During the financial year ended 31 December 2024, the property in Dubai was reclassified to property, plant and equipment.
+As at 31 December 2024, the Group's and the Company's investment properties consist of 2 properties located in Singapore.
 All of them are leased out under operating leases.

-The fair values of the Group's and the Company's investment properties at 31 December 2023 and 31 December 2022 have been determined on the basis of valuations carried out at the end of the respective reporting periods by independent appraisers having an appropriate recognised professional qualifications and recent experience in the location and category of the properties being valued, and not related to the Group.
+The fair values of the Group's and the Company's investment properties at 31 December 2024 and 31 December 2023 have been determined on the basis of valuations carried out at the end of the respective reporting periods by independent appraisers having an appropriate recognised professional qualifications and recent experience in the location and category of the properties being valued, and not related to the Group.
 The fair value was determined based on the market comparable approach that reflects recent transaction prices for similar properties.
 In valuing the investment properties, the appraisers have taken into consideration the prevailing market conditions and have made adjustments for differences where necessary before arriving at the most appropriate market value for the investment properties.
 In estimating the fair value of the properties, the highest and best use of the properties is their current use.